gavineadie/SatelliteKit/README.md

 - throwing versions of Satellite position/velocity functions added -- for example `position_throwz(minsAfterEpoch..)`
 - Package support for .macOS(.v11), .iOS(.v12), .tvOS(.v12), .watchOS(.v4), .visionOS(.v1)
 - macOS 13 and iOS 15/16 required for non-default uses ..

+`version/tag 1.2.4 ..
+(2024 Sep 12)`

+- converting the non-throwing versions of Satellite position/velocity functions to throwing functions would break source compatibility if the same function names were maintained, hence the use of `_throwz` versions.
+The next MAJOR release of `SatelliteKit` will make those breaking changes.

+  `@available(*, deprecated ..)` tags have been added to the non-throwing versions.
+They are not actually deprecated but this allows the compiler to issue a message informing of the throwing versions.

+  Since the non-throwing versions are used internally by `SatelliteKit`, there have been `private` duplicates of those added for internal libaray use only.

 ---